HiggsBoso/photo-viewer-app/README.md

 # photo-viewer-app
-Simple Ract photo viewer app.
+Simple React photo viewer app.
 To see this app in action run following commands:

 1. npm install